Steps for preparing a DA for lodgement

 - Orientation - Include a north point on every plan.

 - Scale - Show the scale on every plan with a bar scale so that dimensions can be easily determined on photocopy reductions.
-If you are lodging any plans electronically, the plans must be at a scale of 1:50, 1:100 or 1:200 when printed on A3.
+If you are lodging any plans electronically, the plans must be at a scale of 1:50, 1:100 or 1:200 when on A3.

 - Levels - Your plans and elevations must show relevant information such as floor levels, ground levels, roof levels, etc. Levels and contours should be shown relative to Australian Height Datum (AHD).